ministryofjustice/security-guidance/docs/spam-and-phishing-guide.md

 ## Reporting spam or malicious emails

 If you think your email service provision has been susceptible to spam or a virus, report it immediately to the IT Service Desk on 0800 917 5148 as an IT security incident.
-Please refer to the [Security Incident Management](it-security-incident-management-policy.md) for further guidance.
+Please refer to the [Security Incident Management Policy](it-security-incident-management-policy.md) for further guidance.

 ## Incidents